What Is Wernicke-Korsakoff Syndrome?

 If you aren’t treated for Wernicke encephalopathy quickly, it can lead to Korsakoff syndrome.

 Symptoms of Korsakoff syndrome usually begin as the signs of Wernicke encephalopathy start to go away.
 The telltale sign is the loss of short-term memory.
-That also makes it hard for you to learn anything new.
+That also makes it hard for you to learn anything new or make new memories.

 In many cases, the lack of vitamin B1 is caused by heavy, long-term alcohol use.
-Over time, alcohol affects your body’s ability to absorb, store, and use it.
+Over time, alcohol affects how well your body absorbs, stores, and uses it.

 It also can happen if you don’t get enough nutrients from your diet or if you have certain health problems.
 These other causes include: